infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/AffiliateApi.md

 <a id="addaffiliateusingpost"></a>
 # **AddAffiliateUsingPOST**
-> RestAffiliate AddAffiliateUsingPOST (CreateAffiliateRequest? insertAffiliate = null)
+> RestAffiliate AddAffiliateUsingPOST (CreateAffiliateRequest? createAffiliateRequest = null)

 Create an Affiliate